Skip to main content

 • Oversight from UCLA faculty remotely

-• Opportunities in ob/gyn, EM, surgery—encouraged to do QI work
+• Opportunities in OB/Gyn, EM, Surgery—encouraged to participate in Quality Improvement work

 Peru